Skip to content

 A Long-Term Vision for Green and Blue Spaces

-Looking ahead, Dubai Municipality has announced ambitious plans to further enhance the city’s outdoor environment.
-Earlier this week, the authority unveiled the 2030 Blue and Green Spaces Roadmap, a major initiative valued at more than $1.09 billion (Dh4.03 billion).
+Looking ahead, Dubai Municipality has announced ambitious plans to further enhance the city's outdoor environment.
+At the World Governments Summit 2026, the authority unveiled the 2030 Blue and Green Spaces Roadmap — a major initiative valued at more than $1.09 billion (Dh4.03 billion).